Skip to main content

 Frequently asked

 Yes.
-Decisions follow the relevant human rights and fair-housing rules in each jurisdiction we operate.
-We evaluate applicants on lawful, financial, and reference-based criteria only.
+Decisions follow the applicable human rights and fair housing rules in each jurisdiction.
+Evaluation runs on lawful, financial, and reference based criteria only.

 Problem we solve, how we solve it